 we must focus on using existing systems more efficiently.

 Specifically, during my Ph.D.
 I have designed and built practical and scalable scheduling systems that improve system utilization,

 without sacrificing application performance.

-My approach relies on three main insights: first, resource management systems must account for the interactions between software and hardware architectures.
+My approach relies on three main insights: first, systems that manage resources must account for the interactions between hardware architectures and system software.
 Second, a user should only have to provide a high-level declarative description of application requirements, not how they should be achieved using low-level resources.
-Third, the system must quickly learn the preferences of an application with respect to resources.
-Unfortunately, obtaining this information through profiling is too expensive.
+Third, the system must quickly learn the resource preferences of a new, unknown application.
+Obtaining this information through application profiling is prohibitively expensive.
 To make the system practical, I have leveraged efficient data mining techniques that take advantage of existing system knowledge to quickly make high quality scheduling decisions.